mlflow/mlflow/docs/source/tracking.rst

   export MLFLOW_S3_ENDPOINT_URL=http://1.2.3.4:9000

-If MinIO server is configured with using SSL self-signed or signed using some internal-only CA certificate, you could set ``MLFLOW_S3_IGNORE_TLS`` or ``AWS_CA_BUNDLE`` variables (not both at the same time!) to disable certificate signature check or add use some custom CA bundle to perform this check, respectively:
+If the MinIO server is configured with using SSL self-signed or signed using some internal-only CA certificate, you could set ``MLFLOW_S3_IGNORE_TLS`` or ``AWS_CA_BUNDLE`` variables (not both at the same time!) to disable certificate signature check, or add a custom CA bundle to perform this check, respectively:

 .. code-block:: bash